Ectropion is the turning out of the eyelid so that the inner surface is exposed. It most often affects the lower eyelid.

 Corneal ulcers can threaten vision.

-If you have ectropion, get medical attention if you experience the following emergency symptoms:
+If you have ectropion, get emergency medical help if you have:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.